eighthree/Simple-LED-Strip-Controller/README.md

 #### 2.0
 * Uses websockets
 * Minimized SPIFF use, embeds minified CSS/JS
-* New web interface
+* New web interface, uses Google fonts and jQuery
-* Exposes all WS2812FX library modes
+* Exposes all WS2812FX library modes and stores via localStorage
 * Backwards compatible with previous homebridge support
 * 1.0x related random crashes and reboots should no longer happen _*_

 _* Spamming mode changes and colour settings can cause the ESP8266 to crash and burn.
 Still investigating (see https://github.com/esp8266/Arduino/issues/2504#issuecomment-336354906)._

+#### 1.x
+* No longer supported, 2.0 is backwards compatible just make sure to update the configuration.

 ## Hardware
 #### Requirements